bencoveney/Items/Items/Docs.md

   * !=
   * %
   * !%
-* String Length
+* string Length
   * Longer than
   * Shorter than
   * Exactly (could be a combination)
-* String value - Allows specification of comparison culture
+* string value - Allows specification of comparison culture
   * Match
   * Doesn't match
   * Begins with